danwatford/wantsum-morris/README.md

 - build the site, placing the results in directory _site.
 - serve the contents of _site at http://localhost:4000.
 - detect changes to the site sources and rebuild.

+Running 'jekyll serve' will generate a sitemap.xml file using the http://localhost:4000 location.
+To generate the site with a sitemap.xml file based on https://wantsum-morris.org.uk run the following command:
+- bundle exec jekyll build